bsc-wdc/compss-doc/COMPSs_Manuals/source/Sections/05_Tools/04_Data_Provenance.rst

 ``ro-crate-metadata.json``.
 In these lines we provide an example of an ro-crate-metadata.json file resulting from a COMPSs application execution, specifically an out-of-core matrix multiplication example that includes matrices ``A`` and ``B`` as inputs in an ``inputs/`` sub-directory, and matrix ``C`` as the result of their multiplication.
-For all the details on the fields provided in the JSON file, please refer to the `RO-Crate standard Website <https://www.researchobject.org/ro-crate/1.1/>`_.
-Intuitively, if you search through the JSON file you can find several fields:
+For all the specific details on the fields provided in the JSON file, please refer to the `RO-Crate standard Website <https://www.researchobject.org/ro-crate/1.1/>`_.
+Intuitively, if you search through the JSON file you can find several interesting fields:

 - **creator:** List of authors, identified by their ORCID.